 It’s important to keep the publisher’s details up to date.
 Regularly check their websites to ensure you have accurate information.
 Some publishers may only accept submissions during certain times of the year.
 The method of submission may change or their contact details could change.
 Be sure to do your homework before each submission.

 Most importantly always, always read the submission guidelines before submitting your manuscript.
 After all, this is the first impression the publisher will get of you.
 If you cut corners and don’t follow their request they will be less likely to take you on.

-Please see our list of Children's Book Publishers in Australia.
+Please see our comprehensive list of Children’s Book Publishers (CKT Members Only).